 North Dakota established a set-aside of 10% of the state's HTF allocation to the highest-scoring eligible Native American application.
 Remaining HTF funding is then awarded to the highest-scoring eligible applications.
 There is no maximum amount of HTF funding that any one project can receive, although the AAP does limit the amount of subsidy which each HTF-assisted unit can receive.
-The deadlines for applications will be due to the NDHFA by September 30, 2022.
+The deadlines for applications will be due to the NDHFA by September 30, 2024.
 In order to be considered for funding applications must meet a minimum score of 85 points.
 Scoring criteria includes

-- 1. Serving extremely low-income households 20-50 points.

-- 2. Use of Low-Income Housing Tax Credits 10-20 points.

-- 3. Committed Non-Federal Leverage 5-20 points.

-- 4. Use of Project-Based Rental Assistance 5 points.

-- 5. Redevelopment and Revitalization 5 points.

-- 6. Tenant Support Coordinator 5-10 points.

-- 7. Universal Design Elements 3-12 points.

-- 8. Design Standards- 3-10 points.

-- 9. Readiness to Proceed 3-10 points.

-- 10. Housing for Families 10 points.

-- 11. Period of Affordability 1 points.

-- 12. Geographic Diversity 5 points.

-- 13. Missing threshold Items point deduction of 5 points for each missing item.

-If only N/A

-summary

-criteria were

-described,

-how can

-potential

-applicants

-access

-application

-manuals or

-other

-state

-publications

-describing

-the

-application

-criteria?
+- 1. Serving extremely low-income households 20-50 points. - 2.
+Use of Low-Income Housing Tax Credits up to 20 points. - 3.
+Committed Non-Federal Leverage 5-20 points. - 4.
+Use of Project-Based Rental Assistance 5 points. - 5.
+Redevelopment and Revitalization 5 points. - 6.
+Tenant Support Coordinator 5-10 points. - 7.
+Universal Design Elements 5-17 points. - 8.
+Design Standards- up to 10 points. - 9.
+Readiness to Proceed up to 25 points. - 10.
+Housing for Families 10 points. - 11.
+Period of Affordability 1 points. - 12.
+Geographic Diversity up to 5 point deduction for projects located in the same city as a project which has already been selected in the current HTF application round. - 13.
+Missing threshold Items point deduction of 5 points for each missing item.

+If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
 (CDBG only)

-Describe the N/A
+Describe the process for awarding funds N/A

-process for

-awarding

-funds to state
+to state recipients

-recipients

-and how the
+and how the state will make its

-state will

-make its

-allocation

-available
+allocation available

-to units of
+to units of general

-general local

-government,
+local government,

-and non-
+and non-profit organizations,

-profit

-organizations

-, including

-community
+including community

-and faith-
+and faith-based

-based

-organizations

-.
+organizations.
 (ESG only)

-Identify the
+Identify the method

-method of

-selecting

-project
+of selecting project

-sponsors

-(including
+sponsors (including

-providing full

-access to
+providing full access to grassroots faith-

-grassroots

-faith-based

-and other
+based and other

-community-

-based

-organizations

-).
-(HOPWA
+community-based

+organizations).

-only)
+(HOPWA only)